aarment2/705.603Fall23/FinalProject/README.md

 1. Clone this repository. https://github.com/aarment2/705.603Fall23/tree/main/FinalProject
 2. Install necessary dependencies: `pip install -r requirements.txt`
 3. Open http://localhost:8786/ and follow the instructions on the web form.
+4. Please find all written content in the attached notebook.

 ## Contact